Monmouth Historic Inn: A Haunted Southern Gem

 The General Still Watches Over

 The most commonly reported spirit at Monmouth is that of General John A. Quitman himself.
-Staff and guests have frequently described seeing a tall man in 19th-century military attire walking the halls or standing stoically in one of the parlors.
-He is particularly fond of Room 30, which occupies part of the original house and is said to have a strong spiritual presence.
+Staff and guests have frequently described seeing a tall man in a blue, pre-Civil War military uniform walking the halls or standing stoically in one of the parlors.
+He is particularly associated with Room 30, which occupies part of the original house and is said to have a strong spiritual presence.
+One guest staying in Room 30 reportedly awoke to see the General dressed in full uniform, walking toward the foot of the bed before vanishing into thin air.

 Interestingly, the General’s ghost is not considered malevolent.
 Many visitors report a sense of watchful protection—almost as if Quitman is still keeping an eye on his beloved estate.
 Lights flicker, doors open and close gently, and cold drafts drift through rooms with no explanation, suggesting that the General is very much at home.